Managed IT Services

 3. Share and Back Up Data Safely

-On top of that, your business needs to use cloud-based sharing services, like Onedrive and Google Drive, to collaborate safely.
+On top of that, your business needs to use cloud-based sharing services, like OneDrive and Google Drive, to collaborate safely.
 This allows you to share files safely, ensuring that you will improve your IT security in the new year.

 You should also remind your employees to never share data with people outside the company.
 There are several measures you can take to keep your data safe.
-For instance, you can disable the sharing of all your business hard drives or consult Redpalm for more solutions
+For instance, you can disable the sharing of all your business hard drives or consult Redpalm for more solutions.

 4. Implement a Cyber Security Team

 Investing in a team today can ensure that your sensitive data stays safe and away from ransomware attacks.
-It will also improve your IT security in the new year, keeping your business safe from hackers.
+It will also improve your online security in the new year, keeping your business safe from hackers.

 Contact Redpalm to Improve Your IT Security in the New Year